 Indeed, when it comes to investing, knowing thyself can be a pretty straightforward endeavor.

 Here, in fact, I’ve narrowed this effort down to the five main tech-investing “types” or personalities.
-I’ve related them to the Five Rules in Your Tech Wealth Blueprint.
+I’ve related them to my Five Tech-Wealth Rules.
 And once you’ve identified your type, I’ve also showed you how to avoid the pitfalls that are inherent with your particular investing personality.

 Tech Investor Personality No. 1: The Race Car Driver

 The Race Car Driver is someone who wants to profit from companies with above-average growth in sales, earnings and cash flow.
 For this growth-investor type, those three financial categories are much more important than the stock’s sticker price.

 If you’re a Race-Car-Driver investor, you’re more than willing to pay a premium for growth as measured by key metrics.
 For instance, you probably won’t mind paying 40 times forward earnings when the overall market trades at just 15 times next year’s profits.